-We wanted to make the garden into a series of rooms so decided to make this front part centered around a lawned area.
+We wanted to make the garden into a series of rooms so decided to make this front part centred around a lawned area.
 We added a large wooden arch so that it created a focal point.
-When you look out of the lovely Georgian bay window from the sitting room your eye is drawn down the garden and you want to see whats beyond!
+When you look out of the lovely Georgian bay window from the sitting room your eye is drawn down the garden and you want to see what’s beyond!

 During the summer I added lots of cottage perennials that loved this southerly facing place in the garden.
 It looked really stunning throughout summer and into Autumn.

 I’m so pleased we took out this Leylandii and I think the neighbours were too.
 Our cat wasn’t so happy though as she loved to climb it!